ooples/pine_script_docs/source/primer/First_steps.rst

 ---------------

 We have built Pine Script to empower both budding and seasoned traders to create their own trading tools.
-We have designed it so it is relatively easy to learn for first-time programmers, yet powerful enough for knowledgeable programmers to build tools of moderate complexity.
+We have designed it so it is relatively easy to learn for first-time programmers — although learning a first programming language, like trading, is rarely easy for anyone —
+yet powerful enough for knowledgeable programmers to build tools of moderate complexity.

+Pine allows you to write three types of scripts:

+- **Indicators** like RSI, MACD, etc.
+- **Strategies** which include logic to issue trading orders and can be backtested and forward-tested.
+- **Libraries** which are used by more advanced programmers to include oft-used functions that can be used by other scripts.

 The next step we recommend is to write your :ref:`<PageFirstIndicator>`.